Paul Muni: Legacy and honors

-Muni has four official Academy Award nominations for Best Actor, winning for The Story of Louis Pasteur (1936) and receiving official nominations for I Am a Fugitive from a Chain Gang (1932), The Life of Emile Zola (1937), and The Last Angry Man (1959).
-His nomination for the film The Valiant (1929) is unofficial.
-The reason for this being that at the 2nd Academy Awards, no acting nominees were announced, only the Best Actor and Actress winners were announced, with the Academy Awards official site stating "Although not official nominations, the additional names in each category, according to in-house records, were under consideration by various boards of judges".
-Muni's performance in Black Fury was not nominated for an Oscar (see note below filmography).
+Muni had four official Academy Award nominations for Best Actor, winning for The Story of Louis Pasteur (1936) and receiving official nominations for I Am a Fugitive from a Chain Gang (1932), The Life of Emile Zola (1937) and The Last Angry Man (1959).
+His nomination for the film The Valiant (1929) is unofficial because at the 2nd Academy Awards, acting nominees were not announced, only the winners' names.
+Muni's performance in Black Fury was not nominated for an Oscar.
+(Note that the Academy's website includes both "The Valiant" and "Black Fury" among Muni's nominated performances.)